FAQ regarding filming in Israel

-Filming in Israel FAQWhat is the best time of year to film?
+Filming in Israel – what is the best time of year to film?

-Israel is suitable for filming 365 days of the year.
+Israel is suitable for filming 365 days a year.
 In general, there are two main seasons: winter and summer.
 The light in each season is slightly different and has different benefits.
 The weather is mild and comfortable throughout most of the year.

 What are film crews in Israel like?

 Film crews in Israel are extremely professional and reliable.
-Of course quality varies with cost, but you can hire excellent crews on an average documentary budget.
-The professional unions are very strong in Israel.
-Crews work for 12 hours and afterwards enter into overtime, which will cost you much more.
+Of course, quality varies with cost, but you can hire excellent crews on an average documentary budget.
+Professional unions are very strong in Israel.
+Crews work for 12 hours and afterward enter into overtime, which will cost you much more.
 Therefore we always try to avoid overtime when scheduling shoots.

 Is it expensive to film in Israel?

-The prices in Israel are similar to filming in the United States and a bit less than filming in Europe (all budgets are in USD and crews are paid in USD).
-Some equipment can be more expensive in Israel, such as HD cameras, because there is simply less equipment available.
+The prices in Israel are similar to film in the United States and a bit less than filming in Europe (all budgets are in USD and crews are paid in USD).
+Some equipment can be more expensive in Israel, such as HD cameras because there is simply less equipment available.

 Do we need to hire a driver or can we rent a car and drive by ourselves?